kevinmcfarlane/CloudBackupActors/README.md

 ##### Actors

 * __CloudBackupActor__ - Manages cloud backup from start to finish.
 Creates the other actors.
-Receives StartMessage, IncrementFolderCountMessage.
-Sends ZipMessage.
+Receives StartMessage, IncrementFolderCountMessage and StopMessage.
+Sends ZipMessage and BackupLogFilesMessage.
 * __ZipActor__ - Manages zip operations on folders.
 Receives ZipMessage.
 Sends BackupMessage, IncrementFolderCountMessage, FolderChangesMessage and "no changes" message.
-* __BackupActor__ - Backs up zip archive to cloud storage.
-Receives BackupMessage.
-Sends IncrementFolderCountMessage.
+* __BackupActor__ - Backs up zip archive and log files to cloud storage.
+Receives BackupMessage and BackupLogFilesMessage.
+Sends IncrementFolderCountMessage and StopMessage.
 * __BackupStatisticsActor__ - Logs statistics showing changes to folders.
 Receives FolderChangesMessage and "no changes" message.

 ##### Messages